 Because a majority of glucose from carbs is stored in your muscles, the more lean mass you have, the more efficiently you store carbs and the less fat you store overall.
 Giving you another reason to build muscle and strength train.

 How Many Carbs Per Day Do You Need?

-The US Dietary Guidelines recommends that we get between 45 and 65 percent of our calories from carbohydrates (10).
-And with the recommended calorie intake anywhere from 1800-3000 calories a day, based on gender, age and activity level, this translates into at least 200 grams or more of carbs per day (11).
+The US Dietary Guidelines recommend that we get between 45 and 65 percent of our calories from carbohydrates (10).
+And with the recommended calorie intake anywhere from 1800-3000 calories a day, based on gender, age, and activity level, this translates into at least 200 grams or more of carbs per day (11).